Tribler/py-ipv8/doc/basics/attestation_tutorial.rst

 #.
 Peer 1 allows verification of its attribute.
 #.
 Peer 2 checks the verification output for the requested verification.

-**NOTE: YOU NEED TO BE FAST**\ : if you take more than 10 seconds between step 1 and 2, the request will time out.

 **0. SANITY CHECK -** First we check if both peers can see each other using their respective interfaces.

 .. code-block:: bash